Wonder what investing in bonds might entail? Start with Benzinga’s guide to determine whether bonds are the right investment for you.

 But corporate bonds can also provide higher rewards for your investment.
 Another corporate option is convertible bonds — corporate bonds that can become company stock.

-Should You Invest in Bonds When You are Young?
+Should You Invest in Bonds When You Are Young?

 It’s a myth that you can’t start investing when you have student debt on your back.
 If you’re a young investor, you have time on your side, and you can reinvest what you earn to generate wealth over time.
 Young investors also have the time to assume more risk.
-Once you’re close to retirement age, you must decrease your risk in favor of earning potential and security.
+Once you’re close to retirement age, you should decrease your risk in favor of earning potential and security.

 Best Brokerages for Bond Trading